Abstract

 A series of events, objects, or compositional elements that repeat in a predictable manner.

-In art, a technique used to depict volumes and spatial relationships on a flat surface, as in a painted scene that appears to extend into the distance.
+Technique used to depict volumes and spatial relationships on a flat surface, as in a painted scene that appears to extend into the distance.

 A photographic print made by placing objects and other elements on photosensitive paper and exposing it to light.